 Nittany Lions open 2014 at Gardner Webb on Friday, Feb.
 14

-Brian Anderson joined Rob Cooper's coaching staff in August 2013.
-At Penn State, Anderson will be primarily coaching the Nittany Lion pitching staff and catchers.
+Entering his second season on staff in 2015, Brian Anderson joined Rob Cooper's coaching staff in August 2013.
+At Penn State, Anderson primarily coaches the Nittany Lion pitching staff and catchers.

 Anderson comes to University Park from Radford University, where he joined the coaching staff in July 2007 and played a key role in engineering the revitalization of the Highlander program.